TryEnlight/tryenlight.github.io/README.md

 - suggest more ideas using this [issue](https://github.com/samayshamdasani/enlight/issues/2)

 ## CONTRIBUTE by adding your projects & tutorials!
 Enlight is open-source.
-That means we <3 your creations and want them to be posted on our site!
+That means it can grow with your help!
 Have a project on the web, in React.js, C++, Python, {insert any cool app in any language/framework}?
 Doesn't matter!
 Just send your project and tutorial over.
 If it's useful, it'll be posted on the site with of course, credit to you!

 - fork the repo
 - in the project folder, make another folder w/ the project name
 - in that folder: include the project demo (w/ it's source files) and a markdown file with the tutorial.
-- create a pull request & and it'll be up ASAP!
+- create a pull request & and it'll be up soon!

 **or...**if you don't want to go through GitHub, you can email me your project+tutorial at hi@shamdasani.org